the-events-calendar/event-tickets/readme.txt

 = [4.2.7] TBD =

+* Fix - Stop logic for dealing with recurring events from impacting other post types [45008]

 = [4.2.6] 2016-08-31 =

 * Add - Utilize new tribe_is_event_past() conditional to display better messaging when tickets are not available (Thank you to @Jonathan here for reporting this in the forums.)